ArctosDB/documentation-wiki/_how_to/How-to-Create-Media-Images.markdown

 ## Preview URI

 Enter the URI for a thumbnail preview of the Media object in this field.
 If you are in the "Upload" window, browse your computer for a thumbnail file, or leave the **Preview URI** field blank in order to auto-generate a thumbnail preview of the large format image - If your files are at TACC and processed into thumbnails there, enter the TACC url here.
 Preview filesize should be well under 10K and scale to ~1200x, previews larger than 48K will NOT be displayed.
+**TIP:** If you have difficulty creating an appropriately sized thumbnail you might try http://makethumbnails.com/#dropzone.

 ## MIME Type